 Similar to growing green beans, purple beans are pretty straight forward.
-This variety climbs really well and are very tasty straight off the plant.
+This variety climbs really well and is very tasty straight off the plant.
 Turning green when cooked, the purple bean might look different but it maintains an awesome flavour.

 A fabulous addition to a raw salad, boiled & peeled, or baked in the oven with your roast dinner.
 Beetroot can grow all year and if you stagger your planting you will benefit from a continual supply.
-Beetroot is really easy to grow under the right conditions, and comes in a range of variants.
+Beetroot is really easy to grow under the right conditions and comes in a range of variants.
 Rainbow beetroot raw in a salad or coleslaw is amazing!

-For years the starchy potato has made it to the plates of many people around the world.
+For years the starchy potato has made it to the plates of many families around the world.
 The new improved version is said to deliver 4 times more antioxidants.
 With a bit of room and loose soil, potatoes grow really well underground.
 Especially if you take the time to master them.

 Adding so much colour to a meal already, the purple carrot is bursting with even more nutrients.
 An orange and purple contrast will work amazing on a plate, so you should allow room for both in your veggie patch.
 Carrots grow best in cooler months, and they need loose soil to grow straight down.
 They taste so much better when grown at home.
 You’ll never buy them again once you taste them straight out of your garden.